Gestational Trophoblastic Disease: The Basics

 Author: Allyson Van Horn, MPH

 Gestational Trophoblastic Disease (GTD) is when tumor(s) form in the uterus during pregnancy.
 These tumors are made up of trophoblast cells.
 Trophoblasts are cells that are made during the first stage of pregnancy.
-They provide nutrients for the embryo and become part of the placenta.
+They help give nutrients to the embryo and become part of the placenta.
 The tumors can be cancerous (malignant) or non-cancerous (benign).
 Another name for GTD is Gestational Trophoblastic Neoplasia (GTN).

 Risk Factors